Leader, Colorado: History

 The Leader post office began operations in 1910 and ceased operating in 1940.

 A chapter of the Colorado Grange was organized in Leader in 1916, founded by area resident J. F. Girardot.
 The grange in Leader was known as United Farmers #288.
-In the early years, Leader was noted for its prairie dogs and ground squirrels; the later were said to be highly destructive to corn, peanut, and bean crops in Leader.
+In the early years, Leader was noted for its prairie dogs and ground squirrels; the latter were said to be highly destructive to corn, peanut, and bean crops in Leader.

 Leader Community Hall was built in the 1940s, and served as a gathering spot for community events, and as a polling site for that part of Adams County.
 Leader Hall was still being used in the 1970s, with the women forming the Leader Community Hall Ladies auxiliary.

 Leader's population was 19 in 1940.

 Oil drilling near Leader occurred in the 1950s, with the discovery of what the Brush, Colorado News-Tribune called "major" new oil reserves in the Leader area.
 Drilling commenced at the 2000 acre Burkhart Ranch in 1954.

 The Leader School, a one-room schoolhouse, operated until 1956, when Adams County's schools were consolidated; students were afterwards bused to Byers, 12 miles to the south in Arapahoe County.